NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant1.md

 - Address the message to the senior managers.

-- We have just opened a new production facility in Slovakia and will be doing a management tour next Wednesday.
+- We have just opened a new production facility in Romania and will be doing a management tour next Wednesday.

 - Please book transportation and accomodation to arrive on Tuesday evening on leave on Thursday morning.

 - Please prepare relevant questions for the management of the facility.

 Feel free to update the system message to change the tone / length / language of the message.

-Please share your assistant's email on the Miro board.